-The Flyers have a 10-7-4-0 all-time mark in 21 contests played on October 30, which includes wins in their last four October 30 games dating back to 2005, and victories in six of their last seven on this day.
+Heading into tonight's meeting with the Buffalo Sabres at First Niagara Center, the Flyers have a 10-8-4-0 all-time mark in 22 contests played on October 30.
+That total includes wins in four of their last five October 30 games dating back to 2005, and victories in six of their last eight played on this date.

 1969 -- Bobby Clarke scored his first NHL goal with 3:24 remaining in the third period and Bernie Parent stopped 32 of 35 shots to lift the Flyers into a 3-3 deadlock with the New York Rangers at the Spectrum.

-Jean-Guy Gendron and Lew Morrison also scored for Philadelphia, and Andre Lacroix recorded two first period helpers.
+Jean-Guy Gendron and Lew Morrison also scored for Philadelphia, while Andre Lacroix recorded a pair of first period helpers.

 1971 -- Third period goals from Gary Dornhoefer and Rick Foley erased a two-goal deficit and gave the Flyers a 4-4 tie with the St. Louis Blues at St. Louis Arena.
 Foley's goal was the first of his NHL career, and knotted the score with 11:03 left in the final period.

 The Blues' Garry Unger posted a hat trick -- with all three goals coming in the opening 20 minutes -- and assisted on Wayne Connelly's marker in the middle frame to give the home team a 4-2 lead heading into the final stanza.
 Simon Nolet and Jean-Guy Gendron had answered for Philly in the first period.